-Unlike Medicaid, Medicare never pays for custodial care in a nursing home, basic care that does not require treatment from a skilled nurse or therapist.
-And, unless you have been hospitalized for at least three days as an inpatient in the 30 days prior to admission in a nursing home, Medicare also will never cover your nursing home care.
-If you meet these criteria, Medicare should cover your care for up to 100 days if:
+Unlike Medicaid, Medicare never pays for custodial nursing home care, basic care that does not require treatment from a skilled nurse or therapist.
+Medicare only covers nursing home care for people needing skilled care who have been hospitalized as an inpatient for at least three days in the 30 days prior to admission in a nursing home.
+If you meet these criteria, Medicare should cover your care for up to 100 days (the first 20 days in full and the remaining 80 days with coinsurance) if:

 - You are admitted to a Medicare-certified skilled nursing facility; and,

-- You need daily skilled nursing services, seven days a week or you need physical therapy services at least five or six days a week.
-Your doctor must certify your need for this care.
+- You need daily skilled nursing services, seven days a week or physical therapy services at least five or six days a week; and your doctor certifies your need for this care.

 Click here to learn about your rights in a nursing home.
 And, don’t be misled by five-star nursing home ratings.